Kikketer/field-measure/README.md

 The app itself will allow me to dynamically get the measurements needed for Soccer fields (in feet since we are calling it Soccer).
 There are often issues where we as the field painting crew need to make a field fit in a space.
 There's a lot of trig needed to calculate the distances that can be incredibly difficult when you are standing in an open field with your hands full of ropes, paint and measuring tape.

+## Features

+- Get measurements for any field size to fit in any space
+- Know when you need to paint a field next given rainfall and time factors
+- Each field degradation is independently tracked and learns based on your painting routine

+## TODOs

+- Push notifications using Web Push
+- Connect to the game schedule sheets and use that in repaint factors

+## Stretch Goals

+1. Make it a SPA so we can "install" it on your phone (offline as well)
+2. Printable?
+Maybe? 😃

 ## Learnings

 Some of the things that I learned while building this app.
 There are times where I want to ditch SolidJS and VSCode but eventually I got to a point where the app is "good enough".
 I may explore other technologies in the future but this project will remain SolidJS.
 I did however switch back to WebStorm for the git client and testing functionality.